adipasquale/taskqueues-slides-2015/prez.md

 ## CRON will crash

+--

-- Undetected syntax errors
+- Syntax errors

+???

+- Syntax errors can go undetected : clock is rarely ran in development and even less covered by tests.

+--
 - Runtime errors

 ???

-- Syntax errors can go undetected : clock is rarely ran in development and even less covered by tests.
 - Runtime error e.g. : argument computed on the fly fails
 - can easily go undetected as we often run the clock as a background process of a proper worker.
 --

-=> monitor status and effect
+=> KISS + monitor status and effect

 ???